 Here’s what you need to know about synthetic marijuana, including how to recognize it and how to avoid buying fake marijuana.

 Synthetic marijuana – also commonly referred to as synthetic cannabinoids, SC’s or synncanns – is typically composed of shredded plant material sprayed with a man-made chemical analog that binds with the same receptors in the brain as the active ingredient in natural marijuana, tetrahydrocannabinol (THC).

-Starting in the early 2000s, synthetic marijuana became popular as an inexpensive and legal way to get high, with brands like “K2” and “Spice” dominating the market and being inconspicuously sold online and in some smoke shops and convenience stores.
+Starting in the early 2000s, synthetic marijuana became popular as an inexpensive and legal way to get high, with synthetic weed brands like “K2” and “Spice” dominating the market and being inconspicuously sold online and in some smoke shops and convenience stores.

-This controversial “designer drug” is smoked similarly to natural, organic marijuana, and synthetic cannabinoids are undetectable to standard marijuana drug tests, allowing consumers to use them freely without concern they would violate workplace, probation, or athletic organization policies.
+This controversial “designer drug” is smoked similarly to natural, organic marijuana, and synthetic cannabinoids are undetectable to standard marijuana drug tests, allowing consumers to use them freely without the concern they would violate workplace, probation, or athletic organization policies.

 Synthetic marijuana was developed in the 1990s by South Carolina chemist John William Huffman in an effort to try and find a way to imitate the natural cannabinoids found in cannabis for research purposes.
-These man-made compounds were meant to help better understand how cannabinoids interact with the body’s endocannabinoid system and never intended for personal use.
+These man-made compounds were meant to help better understand how cannabinoids interact with the body’s endocannabinoid system and were never intended for personal use.

 These synthetic cannabinoids are simple to produce, and covert manufacturers utilized Huffman’s published research to make and distribute the synthetic chemicals commercially.